kbelita/Getting-and-Cleaning-Data-Assmt/Codebook.md

 # Code Book

-This code book has information of the process of the script and variables in data set.
+This code book has information of the process of the script and variables in data the set.

 ##run_analysis.R
 The following were done to produce output tidydata.txt and averagetidydata.txt